 Tom, meanwhile, living and working in Kenya and still suffering from sleepless nights, was simultaneously discovering the benefits of CBD.
 “A decade or more after I had first heard about it, I decided to give it a try,” he says.
 The effects were remarkable.
 “If I woke up in the night, I was able to go back to sleep, which I was never able to before.
 It made an enormous difference to my life.”
 When the brothers finally found themselves living back in the UK, they decided to put their heads together and create something from what turned out to be a joint discovery – albeit halfway across the world from each other.
 “We realised we had this shared interest for the plant and its properties,” says Ben.
 “And obviously, our family name makes it feel as though it is written in the stars!”
 Grass & Co. was born.

-“Both of us have had some of our most nurturing times in the great outdoors so we wanted to infuse that ethos into this company and create natural, organic products which are good for people and which help them live more fulfilled lives,” explains Ben.
-They took CBD as they knew it and decided to go one step further, combining it with the highest performing botanicals.
+“Both of us have had some of our most nurturing times in the great outdoors so we wanted to infuse that ethos into this company and create natural products which are good for people and which help them live more fulfilled lives,” explains Ben.
+They took CBD as they knew it and decided to go one step further, combining it with complementary and great-tasting botanicals and vitamins.

-Today, Grass & Co. sources CBD from a supplier in the UK, using a natural process to extract the compound.
-“There are strict requirements about the amount of THC that you can have in CBD.
+Today, Grass & Co. sources CBD from industrial hemp grown under licence in the EU and US.“There are strict requirements about the limits of THC that you can have in CBD.
 We wanted to make sure we were very belt and braces in terms of the processes we had in place,” says Ben.
-For the botanicals element, the pair joined forces with a team of food scientists who help with sourcing and ensuring the right balance of ingredients.
+For the botanicals element, the pair joined forces with a team of expert food scientists who help with sourcing and ensuring the right balance of ingredients.

-“The end result is hopefully a selection of products that help people to live longer, better lives, enhanced by nature and the environment,” says Tom.
+“The end result is hopefully a selection of products that help people to live better lives, inspired by nature and the environment,” says Tom.

 Grass by name, Grass by nature.